Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

         let 𝑎 = a known phrase

-        𝑎.Read(𝑛) // Returns two phrases, the read terminus and the remainder region
+        𝑎.Read(𝑛) // Returns two phrases, the read terminus bits and the remainder region

 ### Why?